hadirboutabba/Notes.AI/README.md

 ## 2. Dimensionality Reduction

- * The processed text is transformed into a one-hot encoded matrix using CountVectorizer.
+ * The processed text is transformed into a one-hot encoded matrix.
- * An autoencoder neural network compresses the matrix into a low-dimensional representation while retaining semantic relevance.
+ * An autoencoder neural network compresses the matrix into a low-dimensional representation.
  * These embeddings serve as input states for the Q-learning agent.

 ## 3. Reinforcement Learning
  **Agent Setup:**
- The state space consists of embeddings representing video data.
+ The state space consists of text embeddings and video data.
 The action space includes combinations of video IDs that the agent can recommend.

  **Training:**
  The agent learns through simulated user interactions, guided by a reward mechanism: